GordyD/vagrant-chef-node-postgres-elastic-redis/README.md

--- A nginx/Node.js/Postgres/ElasticSearch/Redis VM provisioned by Chef
+# A nginx/Node.js/Postgres/ElasticSearch/Redis Virtual Machine provisioned by Chef

-This is a personal experiment to simplify spinning up a dev box.
+This is a personal experiment to simplify spinning up a dev box for Node.js projects.
+I intend to expand the provisioning to deploy Yeoman to aid in scaffolding new web applications.

+Please, please, please feel free to contribute.

-The VM image created has the following properties:
+The VM image created currently has the following properties:
  - Ubuntu 12.10 64 bit
  - nginx
  - Node.js